 - Cultural and economic links between Brazil and Africa, 16th-19th centuries

-- Vincent Nadeau: Fideal and the Black Dove: African Origins of the Cuban Revolution (2019)
+- Vincent Nadeau: Fidel and the Black Dove: African Origins of the Cuban Revolution (2019)

 Expertise and Public Engagement

-Toby Green is the Lead Consultant for the new OCR A Level History Option "African Kingdoms, 1400-1800", having written the accompanying ebook, and is a member of the OCR Consultative Forum for History.
-He has written widely for the national press, and has reviewed for The Independent, The London Review of Books, the THES and the TLS.
-He is also lead coordinator of a new online textbook funded by the AHRC for West African schoolchildren for the WASSCE exam in History, working with a team of historians from Ghana, Nigeria, Sierra Leone and The Gambia.
+Toby Green was the Lead Consultant for the new OCR A Level History Option "African Kingdoms, 1400-1800", having written the accompanying ebook, and is a member of the OCR Consultative Forum for History.
+He has designed a website with teaching materials from Key Stages 3 to 5 for the UK syllabus.
+He is also one of the coordinators of a new online textbook funded by the AHRC for West African schoolchildren for the WASSCE exam in History, working with a team of historians from Ghana, Nigeria, Sierra Leone and The Gambia.

+Green has written widely for the press, with op-eds for African Arguments, Prospect and Times Higher Education and reviews for The London Review of Books, Times Higher Education and the TLS.
 He has participated in collaborative projects with institutions including the Anneaux de la Memoire (Nantes), the British Library, and the National Centre for Arts and Culture in The Gambia.
-He is Chair of the Fontes Historiae Africanae Committee of the British Academy, and the Honorary Treasurer of the African Studies Association of the UK (ASAUK).
+He is Chair of the Fontes Historiae Africanae Committee of the British Academy.

 Green, T. & Bob-Milliar, G., 10 Dec 2019, In : African Economic History. p.
 1-11 11 p.
 Research output: Contribution to journal - Article

 Green, T., 2 Sep 2019, In : Journal of African Cultural Studies.
 31, 3, p.
 280-283 4 p.
 Research output: Contribution to journal - Comment/debate.
 DOIs: https://doi.org/10.1080/13696815.2019.1630263